ShivaanjayNarula/Hostel-Managment-SQLite/README.md

 # Hostel Management System with SQLite

-A hostel management system that uses SQLite database instead of CSV files for better data management and security.
+It is the updated version of my Hostel Managment Project, which uses SQLite database instead of CSV files for better data management and security.

 ## Quick Start